 Approximately 14 pavilions totaling up to 150,000 square feet would be built in the Program Zone under the FDR Drive.
 They would be programmed and built for community, cultural, and commercial uses.
-Each program would correspond to the unique local needs of its location and surrounding community.
+Each would correspond to the unique local needs of its location and surrounding community.
 Examples of such programs could include a flower market, dance studio, martial arts studio, daycare center, and community center.
 Although their exact locations have not been determined, the pavilions would be positioned to avoid blocking view corridors.
-The pavilions are also envisioned as having glass skins to promote transparency and openness; however, other materials may be examined in the course of design.
+The pavilions are also envisioned as having glass skins to promote transparency and openness.
 In addition to the pavilions, the open space under the FDR Drive could be programmed for temporary uses, such as farmer's markets, performances, exhibitions, skateboarding, and community gatherings.
 The underside of the FDR Drive would be improved with cladding intended to reduce noise from the overhead roadway and improve the appearance of the viaduct.